Code Review Setup

 </Accordion>

-After connecting, you will need to [configure webhooks manually](#webhook-configuration).
+After connecting, [configure webhooks manually](#configure-webhooks).

 </Tab>